How Flawed Science Is Undermining Good Medicine

 On why the Trump administration's proposed cuts to NIH funding wouldn't make things better

 It's a very appealing idea, obviously, to say, "Oh, well, let's just identify the waste and root it out."
 But that's not the way science works. ...
-If you cut the budget of the National Institutes of Health, you're going to shrink that already very small pool of money even smaller, and you're going to increase the competitive pressures.
+If you cut the [$30 billion] budget of the National Institutes of Health, you're going to shrink that already very small pool of money even smaller, and you're going to increase the competitive pressures.
 You're going to increase all these perverse incentives that put us in this position to begin with.
 So I think that would actually be devastating to biomedical research.